 - Whisk, making sure all chocolate chips are fully melted.
 Scrape the bottom of the pot with a spatula and whisk again.
 Pour into individual cups.
 Cool completely at room temperature.
 Transfer to fridge and chill overnight.

 - Add raw cashews, water, maple syrup, and vanilla to a high powered blender.
 Blend on high speed until creamy and thick, about 3 minutes.
 Scrape down the blender from time to time.
 The cashew cream is done when the texture is light and fluffy with no graininess whatsoever.
-Store in the fridge, covered.
-The Vegan Cashew Cream will keep for about 1-2 weeks in the fridge.
+Store in the fridge, tightly covered.
+The Cashew Cream will keep for about 1-2 weeks in the fridge.

-- To serve, place a dollop of Vegan Cashew Cream over each cup and a sprinkle of flaky sea salt.
+- To serve, place a dollop of Cashew Cream over each cup and a sprinkle of flaky sea salt.
 A dusting of cocoa powder is optional.
 Eat immediately!